Nestor's Cup (Pithekoussai): Cup

-Previous osteological analysis suggested that the cremated remains associated with Nestor's cup, and the grave itself, were of a child aged around 10 to 14.
-However, a more recent analysis conducted by the bioarchaeologist Melania Gigante and her team suggests that the remains are actually of three adult individuals of varying ages.
-Moreover, some of the burnt skeletal remains from the tomb are faunal, pointing to the use of animals during the cremation ritual.
-Along with the cup, Nestor's tomb also contained fragments of 25 other vases, as well as a silver fibula.
-The body was cremated on a pyre separate from the grave, and the grave goods were ritually broken and burnt on the same pyre.
+The San Montano cemetery in which the cup was found has been described as sub-elite.
+Osteological analysis carried out on the bones in 2017 suggested that the cremated remains associated with Nestor's Cup, and the grave itself, were of a child aged around 10 to 14.
+However, a more recent analysis conducted by the bioarchaeologist Melania Gigante and her team suggests that the remains are actually of three adults of varying ages.
+Unlike previous studies, they also found evidence of burnt animal bones among the remains, including those of sheep or goats, possibly dogs, and birds.
+Along with the cup, the tomb contained fragments of 25 other vessels, some associated with wine-drinking, as well as a silver fibula.
+The bodies were cremated on a pyre separate from the grave, and the grave goods were ritually broken and burnt on the same pyre.